Chanderi

 Trip Cost Breakdown (3-Day Trip for 2 People)

-Note: Costs are approximate for two people and may vary based on travel style and season.
+Note: Costs are approximate and can vary based on travel style and season.
+This estimate excludes travel to/from Lalitpur or Bhopal.

 Suggested Itineraries